 Project is at last at test phase.
-Fifteen first flights were flown last August and Sebtember.
-Testflights will be continued after winter,
+Fifteen first flights were flown at August and Sebtember 2008.
+Flights are continued after winter.

 Landing is typical to taildraggers.
 KR2 shows no exess elevator sensitivity, but certain sensitivity in using it must be maintained.
 In principal during landing stick is moving backwards if moving at all (concerns the elevator).
 To save the tiny tailwheel it is useful to keep it just off the runway when main wheels touch the earth.
 Tailwheel is swivel and can be locked to straight forward position.
 For takeoff it is locked and opened after landing when speed is low enough.
-I also designed and built an airbrake, that can be seen in the photo under the belly.
-It has three positions.
+The airbrake has three positions.
 Usually the first is used in downwind leg, the second during base and the third during final.
 Force to use it is almost equally small for every position increassing hardly at all from notch to notch.
 The feeling is gentle and soft but at speed used for landing it is effective.
 It brings a minor nose down trim force when moved to notch three.

 An airbrake was built instead of flaps.
 It is a plate of aluminum and is hinged to the bottom of the fuselage with one full length

 piano hinge.
 A wooden reinforcement block for it is glued on bottom plywood inside the fuselage and another made of 5 millimeter

 plywood outside the fuselage between bottom longerons.
 They are located a few centimeters behind the rearmost CG position to